About Zen Dog Training

 Once you’re logged in, you can watch over 100 instructive videos, and get access to all our Games, Solutions and helpful eBooks in our library.
 Membership is just $57 and can be purchased online.
 The Video Solution Center is included for FREE with In Home Training.

 Typically an In Home client will see us 2-3 time tops!
 In the initial In-Home Visit we’ll create a unique training plan and teach you all the games and solutions you need.
 We recommend at least one Follow-Up Visit to make sure you and your family follow through with the training.
-If you have more specialized training goals visits are just $75/hour.
+If you have more specialized training goals you can schedule as many visits as you would like.

 Consistency really is the key to training, so we invite everyone living with your dog to attend class.
 It’s the easiest way to ensure that all family members are following the same rules and working together.
 It’s also tons of fun!